API Reference

 StanBlocks.@deffun Macro

-@deffun function_definitionDefine a Stan-compatible function with type inference and code generation.
+@deffun function_definitionDefine a Stan-compatible function with type inference and Stan code generation.

 For functions ending in _lpdf/_lpmf/_lcdf/_lccdf, the return type is automatically set to real and companion _lpdfs/_rng stubs are generated for use in generated_quantities.